MicrosoftDocs/windowsserverdocs/WindowsServerDocs/compute/hyper-v/manage/Manage-Hyper-V-integration-services.md

 | - | | |
 | Linux guests | package manager | Integration services for Linux are built into the distro but there may be optional updates available. ******** |

->  \* If the Data Exchange integration service can't be enabled, the integration services for these guests are available from the [Download Center](https://support.microsoft.com/kb/3071740) as a cabinet (cab) file.
-  Instructions for applying a cab are available [here](http://blogs.technet.com/b/virtualization/archive/2015/07/24/integration-components-available-for-virtual-machines-not-connected-to-windows-update.aspx).
+\* If the Data Exchange integration service can't be enabled, the integration services for these guests are available from the [Download Center](https://support.microsoft.com/kb/3071740) as a cabinet (cab) file.
+Instructions for applying a cab are available in this [blog post](http://blogs.technet.com/b/virtualization/archive/2015/07/24/integration-components-available-for-virtual-machines-not-connected-to-windows-update.aspx).

 **For virtual machines running on Windows 8.1 hosts:**